Original Publication: Walker Books Australia, May 1st 2015.

 Jena is the leader of the line—strong, respected, reliable.
 And—as all girls must be—she is small; years of training have seen to that.
 It is not always easy but it is the way of things.
 And so a girl must wrap her limbs, lie still, deny herself a second bowl of stew.
 Or a first.

 But what happens when one tiny discovery makes Jena question the world she knows?
 What happens when moving a single stone changes everything?

-A Single Stone is an Australian Young Adult novel which I have seen mentioned on a few Australian Booktuber’s channels – Little Book Owl for example.
+A Single Stone is an Australian Young Adult novel that I have seen mentioned on a few Australian Booktuber’s channels – Little Book Owl for example.
 This book was the 2015 winner of the Queensland Literary Award and has an average star rating of 3.97 on Goodreads – so of course I was eager to pick it up.
 The initial premise enticed me, and I feel as if the author did the best with what she had, however, that doesn’t mean it was great.

 The opening places you inside a mountain, a claustrophobic atmosphere that is well-developed despite the main protagonist’s ease.
 And, as someone who gets claustrophobic and panicked easily, I was on the edge of my seat waiting for something bad to happen.
 Even though, I recognised that bad things rarely happen at the beginning of novels.
 Sadly, this constant tension continues throughout the book and it became quite tiresome by the time the tension released and our fears were recognised.